List of Coronation Street characters introduced in 2002: Archie Shuttleworth

 Audrey discovers that her dress is missing and panics about her "memory loss", confiding in Archie.
 She later tells him and Rita that she has booked a doctor's appointment.
 Audrey and Archie visit the Moxton Street drycleaners and pick up the dress.
 She asks the assistant if she recognises her but the assistant thinks she is mad.
 Steve brings Audrey's glasses into The Rovers after she left them in his taxi and gives them to Archie.
-He tries to call Audrey but the call doesn't connect.
+He tries to call Audrey but the call does not connect.
 Archie is worried and persuades Steve McDonald (Simon Gregson) to drive him to Audrey's house, which he does.
 Archie and Steve are horrified to see Audrey's house on fire.
 Archie calls an ambulance and the fire brigade while Steve rescues Audrey.
 The paramedics take Audrey and Steve to hospital and Archie goes to No.8 to tell Gail and Richard.
 Gail panics and she and Richard go to the hospital.
 Richard looks satisfied that Audrey is in intensive care.
 Richard tells Archie that the fire has proved that Audrey is becoming a danger to herself.
 Lucy brings flowers to the Street for Audrey.
 Archie sees her and invites her for a drink in The Rovers.
-Richard tells Rita and Archie that Audrey is not well and cannot have visitors but she sneaks out of the house.
-David sees her and tells Gail and Richard.
+Richard tells Rita and Archie that Audrey is not well and cannot have visitors, but she sneaks out of the house.
+David sees her, and tells Gail and Richard.

 Audrey reaches Archie's house, followed by Richard.
-She begs Archie to let her stay and he tells Richard that it's best if she stays the night.
-Once safely indoors she tells Archie that she's realised that Richard is after her money.
-Audrey tells Archie that Richard has been trying to kill her all along but when Archie lets Richard in to his house, Audrey starts screaming so he makes Richard leave.
-Audrey wants to call the police but Archie insists she calm down first so Audrey realises that Archie does not believe her.
+She begs Archie to let her stay, and he tells Richard that it is best if she stays the night.
+Once safely indoors, she tells Archie that she has realised that Richard is after her money.
+Audrey tells Archie that Richard has been trying to kill her all along, but when Archie lets Richard in to his house, Audrey starts screaming, so he makes Richard leave.
+Audrey wants to call the police, but Archie insists she calm down first, so Audrey realises that Archie does not believe her.
 Audrey tries to prove that she is sane by showing Archie how she passed the doctor's memory tests.
 However, this backfires.
-When Gail phones Archie, she asks if she can visit but Archie suggests she stay away for now.
-Richard tells Gail about his experiences with his mother's Alzheimer's disease but Audrey realises that she was with Archie when her dress was taken to the cleaners.
+When Gail phones Archie, she asks if she can visit, but Archie suggests she stay away for now.
+Richard tells Gail about his experiences with his mother's Alzheimer's disease, but Audrey realises that she was with Archie when her dress was taken to the cleaners.
 Audrey lists to Archie all the things which make her suspicious of Richard.
 Archie also finds that he has reasons to suspect Richard too, Richard having told him there were no batteries in the fire alarm before the fire inspection results were known.
 Audrey and Archie think that Richard may have killed his ex-wife Patricia.
-Audrey thinks that Gail is in danger.
-Audrey wants to go to the police.
-Archie tells her to go and see Gail before contacting the police.
+Audrey thinks that Gail is in danger, and wants to go to the police.
+Archie tells her to go to see Gail before contacting the police.
 Gail and Richard go to collect Audrey.
-She becomes hysterical again when she sees Richard and Archie tells them to leave.
+She becomes hysterical again when she sees Richard, and Archie tells them to leave.
 Archie tells Audrey that first thing the next morning they should go to the police and tell them all about Richard.
 Audrey and Archie go to the police to report Richard.
 Gail and Richard go to Archie's house to confront Archie and Audrey about the allegations.
 In a heated argument, Audrey accuses Gail of plotting to kill her too when she discovers that she has given Richard a complete alibi for the night of the fire.
-The police tell Audrey and Archie that they won't be taking matters any further.
+The police tell Audrey and Archie that they will not be taking matters any further.
 Archie is angry with Audrey for trying to take the children.
 He thinks she has made things worse for herself.
 Archie persuades Audrey that she needs a break.
 He tells her that his sister Stella has a guest house in the Lake District.
-Audrey agrees.
+Audrey agrees to go there.